kragen/derctuo/markdown/specular-photogrammetry.md

 some lighting and reflecting some scene around it, in front of and occluding part of that same scene; and the surface has some orientation in space that is changing.
-Given all these parameters, it's straightforward, if somewhat expensive, to do the computation to ray-trace a photorealistic image.
+Given all these parameters, it’s straightforward, if somewhat expensive, to do the computation to ray-trace a photorealistic image.

 By solving the inverse problem through iterative methods, and in